btoews/OctoGAS/README.md

 1. Go to "File > Make Copy..."
 1. Adjust the `MY_TEAMS` variable in the `labler.gs` file to list GitHub teams that you care about. (i.e. ["@myorg/myteam"])
 1. Go to "Resources > Current Project's Triggers"
-1. Create a new trigger to run the `main` function of `labler.gs`, `mute.gs`, or both however often you want.
+1. Create a new trigger to run the `main` function of `labler.gs`, `muter.gs`, or both however often you want.

 ### Hacking

 You can build the source by running `script/compile`.
-The generated output in `labler.gs` and `mute.gs` can be coppied directly into a Google Apps Script.
+The generated output in `labler.gs` and `muter.gs` can be coppied directly into a Google Apps Script.